Who are the writing consultants?

 If I assign a take-home exam, will writing consultants help my students with the exam?

 Individual faculty members must decide whether to allow students to see a writing consultant to discuss a take-home exam.
 Such permission must be given in writing on the exam instructions, on a syllabus, or through a separate document.
-If you plan to allow students to seek help with a take-home exam, it's best to notify the Writers' Workshop at [email protected] or Jill Jenson well before the exam date.
+If you want to prohibit students from seeing a consultant regarding a take-home exam, it's best to notify the Writers' Workshop at [email protected] or Jill Jenson well before the exam date.

 Can I see a consultant for my own writing--grants, articles for publication, etc.?

-Feel free to contact the Workshopif you have questions other than those addressed here or would like to know more.
+Feel free to contact the Workshop ([email protected]) if you have questions other than those addressed here or would like to know more.